 2025 Municipal Finance Institute

-The Renaissance Palm Springs Hotel, Palm Springs, CA Visit Website
+Renaissance Palm Springs Hotel, Palm Springs, CA

 Wednesday, December 10, 2025 - Thursday, December 11, 2025 iCalendar Pacific Standard Time

 Designed for city officials and staff involved in fiscal planning for municipalities, the Municipal Finance Institute connects finance directors and other municipal finance professionals with the essential information they need.
 This is an opportunity for finance officers to learn from and network with each other, providing invaluable support.
-We hope to see you for the 2025 Municipal Finance Institute in Palm Springs!

 For program questions, please contact Event Program Manager, Erin Wylder.